Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Order hums.
 “And what makes you think this was the work of Chaos?”

 The mage just stares at her with a leading, obvious look.

 Order smirks.
 “Yeah, alright.
 Fair enough; but I mean did you actually see him?”

 She shakes her head “I’m afraid not.
 No one has.
 Everyone just assumed it would be his doing.”

 “Because he’s the only one that can, and also would do something like this,” Order explains.

 The mage nods, her lips pursed in an awkward, unnerved concern.
-This obviously doesn’t have people all that riled up, but it’s still enough to warrant an investigation.
+This obviously doesn’t have people running for the hills, but it’s still enough to warrant an investigation.